Rohith24/QuickPath/README.md

-# QuickPath Chrome Extension
+# SwiftPath Chrome Extension

-QuickPath allows you to bookmark and quickly navigate to paths across different domains.
+SwiftPath allows you to bookmark and quickly navigate to paths across different domains.
 Perfect for developers, system administrators, and anyone managing multiple websites with similar structures.

 ## Features